sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 ![Oct3Circuit](https://user-images.githubusercontent.com/49326756/135782207-aafcd84f-e19b-41ab-9677-c0523eb0ba7f.JPG)

 Together, we edited code for the following test cases that will be combined to determine if an emergency vehicle is approaching.
+We incorporated the ADC into the light sensor to show intensity rather than only light/no light.
 1. Sound Detection only
 2. Light Detection only
 3. Distance Detection only